-Is there a demand for Occupational Therapy Assistants or Aides?
+What is the job outlook for Occupational Therapy Assistants or Aides?

-There is an expected 34% job growth rate for Occupational Therapy Assistants and Aides over the next ten years, adding approximately 8,800 new jobs per year to the workforce, according to the BLS.
-These opportunities are due in part to health issues that tend to plague the aging population.
+According to the Bureau of Labor Statistics, there is an expected 23% job growth rate for Occupational Therapy Assistants and Aides over the next ten years.
+Job placement rates suggest that approximately 11,000 new jobs per year will be added to the labor workforce, according to the Bureau of Labor Statistics.

 How much do Occupational Therapists earn in comparison to becoming an Assistant?

-So, you decide if it’s worth it… The BLS states, as of May 2020, licensed Occupational Therapists earned $85,280 annually on average, with the highest 10% earning upwards of $122,670 yearly.
+So, if you decide it is worth it… The Bureau of Labor Statistics states that as of May 2021, licensed Occupational Therapists earned $93,180 annually on average, with the highest 10% earning upwards of $123,870 yearly.

-Will I need a license?
+Will I need an Occupational Therapy Assistant license?